 When a person's wage and self-employment earnings exceed the statutory earnings limit, social security benefits of the working beneficiary and dependents are reduced by a percentage of the excess earnings.
-In 2006 the annual earnings limit for those less than full retirement age is \$12,480, and for those who have attained full retirement age, earnings are unlimited.
+In 2007 the annual earnings limit for those less than full retirement age is \$12,960, and for those who have attained full retirement age, earnings are unlimited.
 The reduction of benefits is one-half of excess earnings when the taxpayer is less than full retirement age.
-Full retirement age for those born in 1940 is 65 and 6 months, but for those born in 1941 it is 65 and 8 months (see the Social Security Administration Web site for those born in later years).
-The 2006 cost-of-living increase in benefits was 4.1%.
+Full retirement age for those born in 1941 is 65 and 8 months; for those born in 1942 it is 65 and 10 months; and for those born in 1943 through 1954 it is 66 (see the Social Security Administration Web site for those born in later years).
+The 2007 cost-of-living increase in benefits was 3.3%.